weissi/UTF8String/README.md

 ### 1. Install a recent trunk development toolchain

-Download and install one from swift.org/download.
+Download and install one from [swift.org](https://swift.org/download/#snapshots).
+Choose "Trunk Development (master)"

 This package was developed using the Xcode-10 beta.